CMPUT412W19Team6/Comp3/README.md

 ## 5. Lesson Learned

-### Do it the ROS way: Separate tasks into seprate nodes
+### Clean up code before competition

-    During our competition, we had counting objects for location1 together with our main node (which is using image to follow white lines).
-Because image processing for counting the objects took too many computing resources, the camera was not responding correctly for line following, so the robot always went off track after location1.
-However, after we took the image process part out and put it into another node, it works perfectly.
+    During our competition, our last push to the github contains a lot of debugging lines where we commented out some part of the functionalities for testing purpose.
+We didn't realize that during running our competition and ended up using debuging code for the whole competition part.